Moore's Auto Body and Paint Shop

 Moore's Auto Body and Paint Shop, formerly known as Standard Gas and Oil Supply Station, is a historic filling station located in Richmond, Virginia.
 The oldest section was originally built as a stable in 1875.
-It was enlarged in 1926.
+The station was enlarged in 1926.
 It is a one-story, stuccoed brick building in the Spanish Colonial Revival style.
 The structure has an irregular plan, with the northern facade formed in a crescent shape and the rest of the building in rectangular forms.
 The central section features heavy paneled stuccoed pilasters connected by a corbeled brick table and a paneled parapet.
 The building was used as a filling station until 1936, after which it was occupied by a series of automobile repair businesses.

 It was listed on the National Register of Historic Places in 1994.